In COVID Briefings, Trump Again Relies On Both Shock And Strategic Retreat

 The offense in question in this case was the House and Senate's habit of remaining officially in session even when out of town on recess.
 This is done to prevent the president from making "recess appointments" of officials who could then serve without Senate confirmation.

-Congress has in recent years blocked such appointments with "pro forma" sessions.
-In the Senate this usually involves three senators, one to preside and one to represent each of the two parties.
+Congress has in recent years blocked such appointments with pro forma sessions.
+In the Senate, this usually involves three senators, one to preside and one to represent each of the two parties.
 The threesome gavel themselves into session and almost immediately gavel back out again.

 It looks silly, but it keeps Congress' confirmation powers intact.
 It also means any executive officers who have not been officially submitted for Senate confirmation remain in "acting" status and do not have the full authority of their offices.